dj0le/ollama-rag/README.md

 Local LLM that can access specific and specialized knowledge it otherwise doesn't have access to.

 Data is derived from urls or pdf files that you provide, and stored as a RAG in a Postgres vector db.
 It can output to the command line, or to a web ui via streamlit or gradio.
-The embeddings are permanently stored in the db so the knowledge is persistent and permanently available.
+The embeddings in the db keep the knowledge persistent and permanently available.

 ## general information:

-This is an ongoing work in progress and proof of concenpt, it might be broken.
-You might have to troubleshoot it, google answers etc, to get it to run.
-It is meant for experimentation and will change over time as I add more to it.
+This is an ongoing work in progress and proof of concept project.
+Not everything is setup yet, and will be added in the future.
+You might have to troubleshoot it, google answers etc, to get it to run on your specific setup.
+It is meant for experimentation and will change over time... hopefully for the better.

 ## basic install: